USCDataScience/PlanetaryIR/README.md

 # PlanetaryIR
-Automatic Extraction of Planetary Science Literature Authors using Deep Dive and Tika
+Automatic Extraction of Planetary Science Literature Authors, Targets and Compositions using Deep Dive and Tika

 BACKGROUND: